wasp-lang/wasp/web/versioned_docs/version-0.13.0/data-model/operations/actions.md

 <ShowForTs>

-Afer you [declare the Action](#declaring-actions), Wasp generates a generic type you can use when defining its implementation.
+After you [declare the Action](#declaring-actions), Wasp generates a generic type you can use when defining its implementation.
 For the Action declared as `createSomething`, the generated type is called `CreateSomething`:

 ```ts